WAP-Industries/DLScript/README.md

 - System.Reflection

 ### Installation
-1. Download the zip file
+1. Download and extract the zip file
 2. Install the dependencies
 3. Run the build.bat file
 4. Start the DLScript.exe application to run code